neilchvz/infrastructure-portfolio/automation/filevault-remediation/config-reference/flex-policy-escrow-remediation.md

 Automatically remediates macOS devices that have FileVault enabled but no recovery key escrowed to Addigy.
-This covers devices that were encrypted before Addigy was enrolled — the most common escrow gap in a managed fleet.
+This covers devices that were encrypted before Addigy was enrolled, the most common escrow gap in a managed fleet.

 When Addigy enables FileVault itself via MDM profile, it captures and escrows the recovery key automatically.
-When FileVault was already enabled before Addigy enrollment, no key escrow occurs — the device appears encrypted but IT has no access to the recovery key.
+When FileVault was already enabled before Addigy enrollment, no key escrow occurs.
+The device appears encrypted but IT has no access to the recovery key.

 This policy detects that condition continuously and remediates it silently,